gbracha/lessRestrictedMixins/proposal.md

 *The motivation for skipping abstract members during lookup is largely to allow smoother mixin composition.*

 The text for super invocation (16.7.3) needs to be slightly revised so it is clear that the call is late bound (at least conceptually) to the next mixin application up the inheritance chain.
 Likewise sections 16.18.2, 16.18.6 (16.18.10 is ok).
-In both cases, one has to distinguish between S<sub>static</sub>, the superclass of the enclosing class, and S<sub>dynamic</sub>, the superclass of the mixin application executimg at the point of the call.
+In both cases, one has to distinguish between S<sub>static</sub>, the superclass of the enclosing class, and S<sub>dynamic</sub>, the superclass of the mixin application executing at the point of the call.

  To achieve this, we revise the initial section of 16.17.3